ThanasisGiannakopoulos/SpheriCo.jl/docs/source/index.rst

 spherical collapse of a scalar field in classical and semiclassical gravity.

+The package has been developed and tested in Julia 1.10.0.
 For questions or comments please contact `Thanasis Giannakopoulos
 <giannakopoulos.th@gmail.com>`_.

 .. note::